Natural World Reflections Prose

 "Why can't we all go live with Aunty May?"

-"I know this is difficult Calan, but you know how small their ranch house is.
+"I know this is difficult Calan, it is for all of us, but you know how small their ranch house is.
 As it is, you'll be sharing that little building they call a bunkhouse with your cousin Brent."

 "Can I come back here if you find enough work to make it possible?"